 - Daiya non-dairy cheese and cream cheese, all soy free and top 8 allergen free

-- Alpine Bakery has no soybean oil (contains wheat), and Be Free makes gluten free bread products that are soy free
+- Silver Hills bread has no soybean oil (contains wheat), and Be Free makes gluten free bread products that are soy free

 - Kashi Gluten Free frozen waffles are soy free

-- Bumblebee extra low sodium canned albacore, Ocean Naturals canned tuna, Wild Planet canned fish, and StarKist Tuna Creations BOLD are all soy free (many kinds of canned tuna are packed in vegetable broth containing soy, and some pouch tuna contains soy flour)
+- Bumblebee very low sodium tuna, Ocean Naturals canned tuna, Wild Planet canned fish, and StarKist Tuna Creations BOLD are all soy free (many kinds of canned tuna are packed in vegetable broth containing soy, and some pouch tuna contains soy flour)

 - Enjoy Life Foods packaged cookies are soy free and free of all top 8 allergens